-Recent debates about the utility of "memes" have revealed some fundamental misunderstandings about the nature of cultural evolution.
-Memeticists and their many critics seem to share the view that evolutionary principles can only be applied to cultural evolution if culture can be thought of as arising from the transmission of gene-like replicators (Atran 2001; Blackmore 1999; Dennett 1995).
-The memeticists believe that such particles (or at least close approximations) exist, and thus Darwinian reasoning which has proven so useful in biology-can be applied to culture.
+Department of Environmental Science and Policy, University of California-Davis, One Shields Ave, Davis, CA 95616, USA gene-like replicators (Atran 2001; Blackmore 1999; Dennett 1995).
+The memeticists believe that such particles (or at least close approximations) exist, and thus Darwinian reasoning-which has proven so useful in biology-can be applied to culture.
 Their critics argue that replicating particles do not exist, and therefore, that it is inappropriate to apply Darwinian ideas to culture.
-While we think that culture is clearly a Darwinian process (Mesoudi, et al. 2004; Mesoudi, et al. 2006b), we argue that both camps have been misguided by an overly enthusiastic analogy between genes and culture.
+While we think that culture is clearly a Darwinian process (Mesoudi et al. 2004, 2006b), we argue that both camps have been misguided by an overly enthusiastic analogy between genes and culture.